w3f/polkadot-wiki/docs/learn/learn-nft.md

 ### Unique network

-[Unique network](https://unique.network/), an NFT-specific parachain offering innovations such as sponsored transactions, bundling fungible tokens with non-fungibles, and spliting NFTs into fungible tokens for partial ownership.
+[Unique network](https://unique.network/), an NFT-specific blockchain offering innovations such as sponsored transactions, bundling fungible tokens with non-fungibles, and spliting NFTs into fungible tokens for partial ownership.